-I would like to begin by recognizing our Driver of the Month, Nathaniel Virgil, and our Rookie of the Month, Eric Ansley.
-Congratulations to these great drivers and we look forward to celebrating future milestones with them.
+I would like to begin by recognizing our Driver of the Month, Dale Gregory, and our Rookie of the Month, Joseph Melchor.
+Congratulations to these fine drivers!

-Our Operations and Sales folks are working hard to book loads.
-It’s all hands-on deck to keep you moving.
+It’s month-end, and our Operations and Sales folks are working hard to book just the right loads.
+It’s all hands on deck to keep you moving and get you home as requested – without a repower.
 As we work to find freight, please focus on precise trip planning for on-time delivery.
-In addition, read all load notes, communicate early and often with your Driver Manager, report defects on dropped trailers, and update your advanced credentials.
+Additionally, read all load notes, communicate early and often with your Driver Manager, report defects on dropped trailers, and update your advanced credentials.
 All these details matter.

 Vice President of Operations